 Instructions

-- Remove puff pastry from freezer ahead of time to thaw - DO NOT thaw in microwave
+- Remove puff pastry from the freezer ahead of time to thaw.
+DO NOT thaw in the microwave.

-- Using the pizza cutter, score around the edges of the puff pastry, about ¼ inch from the edge.
+- Using the pizza cutter, score around the edges of the puff pastry, about ยผ inch from the edge.

 - Arrange small spoonfuls of goat cheese, bacon crumbles and tomatoes around the center of the puff pastry.